frokexec/ku-cpe-notes/Operating Systems/1 Introduction/1 Introduction.md

 ![[Pasted image 20230719153816.png]]

 - Multitasking environments must be careful to use most recent value, no matter where it is stored in the storage hierarchy
 - Multiprocessor environment must provide **cache coherency** (shared memory hierarchy) in hardware such that all CPUs have the most recent value in their cache

 # I/O Subsystem

-aka I/O system, is a critical component of OS responsible for managing communication between CPU and external devices .
+aka I/O system, is a critical component of OS responsible for managing communication between CPU and external devices.

 ## I/O Subsystem components